MicrosoftDocs/power-automate-docs/articles/drafts-versioning.md

 ### Which version is exported?

 The last published version of a solution cloud flow is exported in a solution.
-Draft versions and version history are not exported.
+Draft versions and version history aren't exported.

 ### See also